rf/rf.github.io/_posts/2013-11-05-handling-pdf-links-in-webviews-in-titanium-on-android-preserving-cookies.md

 directory (since a PDF reader app can't access your app's data directory), and launch the intent.

-The code I wrote is available in this gist: https://gist.github.com/rf/7326196 To use it:
+The code I wrote is [available in this gist.](https://gist.github.com/rf/7326196)

+To use it:

   1. Apply the diff at the bottom to a copy of the Titanium SDK source.

   2. Compile the Titanium SDK and install it.

   3. Copy the `pdf.js` code into your project.

   4. Add the event listener to your webviews for the event `pdf` and use the `pdf.js` code to handle it, as seen in the example.